MOxUnit/MOxUnit/README.md

     ```

 ### Use with travis-ci
 MOxUnit uses the [Travis-ci] service for continuous integration testing.
 This is achieved by setting up a [.travis.yml configuration file](.travis.yml).
 As a result, the test suite is run automatically every time it is pushed to the github repository, or when a pull request is made.
-If a test fails, the developers are notified by email.
+If a test fails, or if all tests pass after a test failed before, the developers are notified by email.

 ### Defining MOxUnit tests